I'm Yours (Jason Mraz song): Chart performance

 A year into its release, it topped another chart for the first time, when it hit number one on the Billboard Hot Adult Contemporary Tracks during the week of February 5, 2009.
 This marked 11 months since the song had topped its first chart in the US, when it reached number one on the Triple A chart in March 2008.
 "I'm Yours" spent 16 weeks at number one on the Adult Contemporary chart.
 In addition, after topping the Adult Contemporary chart, "I'm Yours" became the first song to top the Triple A, Adult Top 40, Mainstream Top 40, and Adult Contemporary charts.
 Despite weak initial download sales, it became the eighth best-selling digital song in the United States by January 2012.
 It has sold 6,837,000 copies in the US as of April 23, 2014.

 It is Mraz's most successful global single to date, reaching number one in Sweden and Norway, and the top ten in Canada, United States, Austria, Australia, Germany, Switzerland, Spain and Italy.
 It was also able to reach number one on the Top 40 Digital Track Chart in Australia.
 In Hawaii, radio stations do play the original version, along with a Hawaiian remix of the song.
 "I'm Yours" was also a huge hit in New Zealand where it peaked at number one, knocking off "Poker Face" which spent ten consecutive weeks at number one.
 It was certified gold after nine weeks selling over 7,500 copies and then certified platinum after 14 weeks selling over 15,000 copies.

 "I'm Yours" made its debut on the UK Singles Chart on December 12, 2008, at number 78 and then slowly climbed up the chart until it peaked at number 11.
 It spent the whole of 2009 on the chart apart from the final two weeks of the year, then re-entered in January 2010 and again in August, and has now clocked up 56 weeks on the official UK Top 75, making it currently the 15th longest runner of all time and the longest never to make the top 10, at 84 weeks on the top 100.

 Music video

 The music video debuted on March 14, 2008.
-I'm Yours was later featured as the Record of the Week on Scott Mills's BBC Radio One show on November 10, 2008.
-Since being added to YouTube it has been viewed over 820 million times as of late September 2024.
+Since being added to YouTube, it has been viewed over 820 million times as of late September 2024.
 It was filmed in Hawaii (Oahu and Kauai) in 2008 with veteran music video director Darren Doane.